Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 Headaches

 Everolimus may cause headaches.
-Tell your treatment team or GP about any headaches so they can assess you and help manage them.
+Tell your treatment team or GP about any headaches so they can assess you and help you manage them.

 Less common side effects of everolimus